luizfonseca/luizfonseca.github.io/_posts/2013-09-30-lessons-learned-after-45-days-of-traveling.md

 description: "What I've learned after my traveling time from August to September."
 ---

-I was thinking about posting this, but I didn't had the guts to do it until now.
+I was thinking about posting this, but I didn't have the guts to do it until now.
 The problem is that I'm always too reluctant to state  my opinions.
 Not because my opinions are wrong or 'cause people will think that they are crazy.
 The thing is that I'm not comfortable stating them.
 Most of the time I'd state them with my closest friends, only.

 I left this old myself behind.
 That wasn't me.
 The "new me" is here.
 And he doesn't like to keep things to himself.